fleetdm/fleet/handbook/product.md

 > Note that bugs are always prioritized.

-At Fleet, we'd like to be able to tell everyone if their feature request is prioritized or ejected within 1 week of the request.
+At Fleet, the requestor is told whether their feature request is prioritized or ejected within 1 business day from when the request is weighed.

 The "Product office hours" meeting is a recurring ritual to make sure that everyone receives a response within this timeframe.